Why we never hired a babysitter

 The biggest realization of hiring a babysitter is WOW!
 WHAT A DIFFERENCE!
 For our whole family!
 I’ve been living under a rock for 6 years!

-Babysitters are a blessing to families because while they care for our kids, they have energy to play with our kids that we sometimes don’t, and they make great role-models.
+Babysitters are a blessing to families because while they care for our kids, they have the energy to play with our kids that we sometimes don’t, and they make great role-models.

 Regardless of your situation, it’s definitely worth finding someone to hire at least every once in a while!
 Just think of what you could do with the extra help!
 Back in my babysitting days, I was hired for regular date nights, a day for mom to tend the garden, and once a week so the parents could take dance lessons.